Lauriane75/WeatherP12/README.md

 The WeatherViewController for the HomeWeatherView
 The DetailWeatherDayViewController for the DetailWeatherDayView The SelectCityViewController for the SelectCityView

-#### Unit & UI Tests

-Please make sure you have an internet connection.
-Before launching all the tests with  `cmd+u`, build the app and select the right informations in `Accessibility.swift` according to the weatherItem you want to test.
-The `Accessibility.swift` is containing the elements'data you want to test.
-The data depends on what you will see building the application so make sure the elements' texts are updated.

-    Make sure the values of the elements you want to test, matches the values of these constants:
-    - static let tempText = "10 °C"
-    - static let selectedDayText = "Saturday"
-    - static let selectedTempText = "10 °C"
-    - static let descriptionText = "Scattered clouds"

-Then, press `cmd+u`

 ##### Thanks for reading, enjoy the App  ☀️